 I enrolled in the 2 day InDesign training.
 Eugenio was my instructor, he is very knowledgeable of the Adobe suite.
 His teaching style is to have you learn through using the program, he is clear and thorough and takes time to answer questions outside of the curriculum.
 The class size was small so each person was given person attention.
 Eugenio taught us some fun tricks as well as professional skills to work smart and efficiently.
 I researched a number of other training centers before signing up with NYIM, I am very happy with my choice and will enroll in other courses.
 I would definitely recommend NYIM Training to anyone wanting to enroll.

-Cara D. attended InDesign Essentials
+Cara D. attended InDesign Private Training

 Thank you so much to Karyn for arranging my private training.

 Thank you to Garfield, Scott and Eugenio who have taught me new skills in Excel, Power point and In Design.

 They were all patient and explained well the programs.

 Looking forward to retake some of the class to learn more:)